NeoLegends/ENbt/README.md

    different keys without mutating the value itself.
 2. ENbt does not require the tree root to be an object.
 You can use lists, objects, integers, floating point numbers, dates, time ranges, vectors, or whatever object you desire as root.
 No restrictions!
+3. ENbt does not enforce a specific compression of the content.
+The format specification really only is about the format itself and not about how it should be written to disk or transferred over the net.